This entire page is editorialization.

 Specifics of the proposal

 All branches of the US military has medical standards for its members.
 These standards should be applied to candidates for the Presidency and Vice Presidency, but in a unique way.
-Military standards should define requirements for disclosure, not fitness-for-duty requirements.
+Military standards should define requirements for disclosure

 An example will show how such a law would operate.